Teenager kills 2 police officers in attack on Turkish police station

 The teenager, who hasn't been identified, was subdued by police after being shot in the leg, according to Turkish news reports.

+Police in Istanbul later detained a 32-year-old Iranian national who was allegedly in contact with the assailant, the state-run Anadolu Agency reported.
+The suspect was identified only by his initials K.N.

-His parents and two of his friends were detained for questioning as part of the investigation, Interior Minister Ali Yerlikaya said.
+Earlier, the assailant's parents and two of his friends were also detained for questioning as part of the investigation.

 “The perpetrator of the incident, a 16-year-old man, has been apprehended.
 His connections are being investigated," President Recep Tayyip Erdogan said.
 "I offer my condolences to our entire police force.”